 Initiating sex — there is no “right” way, but there may be a “wrong” way.
-And that is when one person assumes their way is the only way, without taking their partner’s preferences into consideration.
+The wrong way to initiate sex is when one person assumes their way is the only way, without taking their partner’s preferences into consideration.

 Missy and Pete, a great couple of three years and “going strong,” found themselves on the frustrated side.
 Missy had “lost all desire” for sex, according to Pete, who (not unsurprisingly) was feeling rejected.
 They clearly loved each other and were both tortured by this disconnected feeling.
 Missy missed her sexual desire.
 She had been to medical doctors, read books, tried different positions and used sex toys, but nothing made her desire come back.